jdart1/arasan-chess/doc/BUILD.md

 I no longer have a functioning XP machine and so compatibility of current builds of Arasan is not tested).

+## Building the engine with Visual Studio

+The Windows source distribution includes Visual Studio solution files for the chess engine in the "prj" directory.
+But I use the engine "prj" solution file mostly for debugging, not for building the final release.
+Project files are less maintained/tested than the NMAKE Makefile.

 ## Building the Arasan Windows GUI

 Source for Arasan's native Windows GUI is included in the Windows source archives